iamtheblackunicorn/AllAboutClubs/README.md

 ## About

-*All About Clubs* is an app to list football clubs and their respective net worth and European titles.
+*All About Clubs* is an app to list football clubs and their respective net worth and number of achieved European titles.

 ## BUILDING